alex-kinokon/jsx-dom/README.md

 ## Usage

 `jsx-dom` is ESM only.

-If you need CommonJS support, install `jsx-dom-cjs` instead.
+If you need CommonJS support, you can

+1. Use this library directly if you use [Node v22](https://nodejs.org/api/modules.html#loading-ecmascript-modules-using-require) or above.
+2. install `jsx-dom-cjs` instead.
 These two packages only differ in module format.

 **Note:** If you are using [React Automatic Runtime](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx), simply set `jsxImportSource` to `jsx-dom` or `jsx-dom/min` and you can omit the import.